Notgnoshi/trumperator/README.md

   20 epochs.
 Validation loss jumpy, but tends downward.
 Unintelligible.
 * 128 unit with batch normalization, gradient norm clipping, and nesterov momentum.
 50 epochs with SGD

   50 epochs.
-Validation wtill jumpy, but does tend downward still.
+Validation still jumpy, but does tend downward still.
 Would probably keep going, but slow to train.
 More intelligible, but still mostly nonsense.
 * 128x2 unit with batch normalization.
 20 epochs with RMSprop

   5 epochs. ~1.4 loss.
 Pretty intelligible.